-If you don't want to eat chilled or cold cookies, you can set them out and let them come to room temperature, which won't take but just a few minutes of time.
+If you don't want to eat chilled or cold cookies, you can set them out and let them come to room temperature.
 Otherwise, you can store them in a container on the counter.
 Just be careful - this is how I find myself snacking on them all the time.
 When I see them sitting there, I tend to try and grab one always as I walk by!
 They go so well with a cup of coffee.
 Good thing that they're low in carbs!

 - 4 oz salted butter (1 stick, cold, cut into pieces)

 - ⅓ cup Joy Filled Eats Sweetener (or see alternatives in recipe notes)